Lecture – Risk of Psychosis With Prescription Stimulants in Youths With ADHD

-In a recent study, Moran and colleague used data from two commercial insurance claims databases to assess patients 13 to 25 years of age who received a diagnosis of ADHD and who started taking methylphenidate or amphetamine between January 1, 2004, and September 30, 2015.
-The outcome was a new diagnosis of psychosis for which an antipsychotic medication was prescribed.
-The study population consisted of 110,923 patients taking methylphenidate matched to 110,923 patients taking amphetamines.
-The rate of psychosis was greater in those prescribed amphetamines compared to methylphenidate.
+Moran and her team used data from two commercial insurance claims databases to assess patients 13 to 25 years of age who received a diagnosis of ADHD.
+The study subjects started taking methylphenidate or amphetamine between January 1, 2004 and September 30, 2015.

 The study found that the rate of psychosis was greater in those prescribed amphetamines than in those prescribed methylphenidates.
 Findings also revealed that patients treated by family practitioners and pediatricians had higher relative risk of psychosis with amphetamines compared to methylphenidate than patients treated by psychiatrists.

 In this talk, Moran discusses how the research findings could impact clinical practice.
 She says that while psychotic events are rare, it is important to identify sub-groups of patients and prescribing practices to better assess risks.
 Also, a deeper understanding of patient characteristics, such as family psychiatric history or overlapping prescriptions, could inform clinical practice.